 If you are interested in Japanese cast-iron, then you have to check out a brand called Vermicular.
 The company currently manufactures high-end cast-iron enamelware.
 And takes on the French brands such as Le Creuset and Staub.
-I have to say Vermicular makes some good looking pots.
-And because the company uses graphite cast-iron for added strength, their pots are worth serious consideration.
+I have to say Vermicular makes some great-looking pots.
+And because the company uses graphite cast-iron for added strength, their cookware is worth serious consideration.

 But unlike Staub and Le Creuset, Vermicular is relatively unknown outside of Japan despite its reputation for quality.
-So in the article, you can learn about Vermicular, including history, product features and product lineup.
+So in the article, you can learn about Vermicular, including history, product features, and product range.

 - Company information

 - Is Vermicular cast iron worth it?

 - Final thoughts

 Vermicular is a family-owned business that manufactures cookware for the Japanese market.
 Despite this, the brand is gaining a worldwide reputation for manufacturing high-quality enameled cast iron.
 And equal to other well-known brands such as Staub and Le Creuset.